Skip to main content

 collider.setRotation(0.4);

-If a collider is attached to a rigid-body, its position is automatically updated by the physics pipeline when a rigid-body moved by the physics pipeline.
+If a collider is attached to a rigid-body, its position is automatically updated by the physics pipeline when a rigid-body is moved by the physics pipeline.
 If a change to the rigid-body position is made by the user then the collider position will be updated during the next timestep.

 Therefore, directly setting the position of a collider attached to a rigid-body will have no lasting effect.
 Instead, it is possible to set the position of the collider relative to the rigid-body it is attached to: